mustardamus/ketchup-plugin/README.md

 Declare fields to validate in the call
 --------------------------------------

-The last version of Ketchup looked in class attributes for validations.
-Some people said that this is abusive and they would never stick (pseudo) code in their classes.
-With the HTML5 data- attributes we don't have that problem.
-We can set whatever we want and be total valid.
+The last version of Ketchup checked the `class` attribute for validations... which was not everyones taste because `class` should be used for defining CSS classes.
+In HTML5 we have the `data-` attributes for the rescue to set custom data.

-However, if you still want to seperate the validations declarations from our markup you can do so by passing an object with jQuery selectors as key and validations as value to Ketchup.
+However, if you still want to separate the validations declarations from your markup you can do so by passing an object with jQuery selectors as keys and validations as values to Ketchup.

 ### Your HTML

-Note that required is not a validation declaration but an actual class name.
+Note that `required` is not a validation declaration but an actual class name.
 We use that to select the fields to validate.

     <form id="fields-in-call" action="index.html">